Special Educational Needs and Disability

 "Many children and young people who have SEN may have a disability under the Equality Act 2010 -that is 'A physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities."

-Amy Keogh is the SEND Lead for the school and Roger Hayball is the SENDCo.
-They make sure that all children with special educational needs and/or disabilities get the help they need.
+Amy Keogh is the SENDCo and she makes sure that all children with special educational needs and/or disabilities get the help they need.
 Support will always include 'Quality First Teaching' and can also include:

 Local Offer and more information